rebcabin/tangledown/README.md

 ## THREE TAGS: noweb, block, and tangle

 With or without the blank lines, Markdown won't render the opening `<noweb ...>` and closing `</noweb>` tags themselves.
-Markdown only renders the material between the tags, the _contents_ of the tags. **NOTE** the `name` attribute must be on the same line as the `<noweb ...` opener.
+Markdown only renders the material between the tags, the _contents_ of the tags. **NOTE** the `name` attribute must be on the same line as the `<noweb ...>` opener.
 That's just a limitation of the regular expression we use to detect `noweb` tags.

 But `tangledown.py` _doesn't_ ignore the tags. `tangledown.py` is a Python script (and module) that sucks up the contents of the `noweb` tags and sticks them into a dictionary.
 For the examples above, the dictionary has the keys `my_little_tests` or `another_little_test`.

 The dictionary key for a noweb block is the string value of the `name` attribute of the `noweb` tag.
 Later, Tangledown will blow those lines back out wherever it sees a `block` tag with the same name.
 That's how you can define some code in one `noweb` and use it later in matching `block` tags, more than once if you like, kind of like defining a C macro or inline function once and using it many times.
 The difference, here, with Literate Programming, is that you don't have to _define_ things before you _use_ them.
-You can define and use in any order that makes your prose more clear..
+You can define things and use things in any order that makes your thinking and your prose more clear..

 Often, a `block` tag will be inside a `tangle` tag that sprays its expanded contents to a file on disk.
 What file?
 The file named in the `file` attribute of the `tangle` tag. `block` tags can also be inside `noweb` tags, so one noweb can talk about another noweb without implementing it first.